debajyotidasgupta/raft-consensus/README.md

 ### Installation

 _In order to setup a local copy of the project, you can follow the one of the 2 methods listed below.
-Once the local copy is setup, the steps listed in [User interaction with the system](#usage) can be used to interact with the system._
+Once the local copy is setup, the steps listed in [Usage](#usage) can be used to interact with the system._

 1. Clone the repo
    ```sh